 Everybody experiences watery eyes from time to time and it’s usually nothing to worry about.
 Producing tears is vital for keeping the eyes healthy and protected – and this can become more noticeable if something irritates the eye, such as a gush of wind or a small piece of debris, causing the eye to start streaming.
 For some people though, constant watery eyes can become problematic and may be a sign that something is wrong.

-Eyes constantly watering can be caused by a number of things, so it’s important to have the problem checked by a specialist and appropriately treated and managed.
+Eyes constantly watering can be caused by a number of things, so it’s important to have the problem checked by an eye specialist and appropriately treated and managed.
 Sometimes, watering or streaming might be the only issue or there might also be other symptoms too, such as itchy watering eyes, inflammation, blurred vision or dryness, and one or both eyes may be affected.

-The causes of watery eyes include:
+What causes watery eyes in adults?

 Watery eyes can occur alongside a range of conditions affecting the eyes.
 For example, some people may experience watery eyes after cataract surgery, and having very droopy eyelids or eyelids that turn inwards can sometimes be a factor in eye watering.
 It’s important to have the problem assessed by a specialist as soon as possible, in case further investigation and treatment is required.